Fanfic / Surrogate Of Zero

 Sohryu, we are concerned about how you're treating your task as if it is Shinji Ikari: The Spin-off Game: Divinity Maker: The RPG.

-- Comic Role Play: Well, not actually comedic.
-After failing to get Louise to understand the implications of Siesta suddenly becoming a mistress of Count Mott through discussion, Shinji roleplays the possible iterations with Louise.
+- Comic Role Play: A serious take.
+After failing to get Louise to understand the implications of Siesta suddenly becoming a mistress of Count Mott through discussion, Shinji roleplays the possible iterations with her.
 It's eerily effective; Asuka is especially impressed.

 - Curb-Stomp Battle: Shinji utterly dominates Guiche in their duel.